 What you'll see is that the URL is largely the same, changing only in two places with each different model you select from the model directory on the site.
 The things that change are the aid= and the name= values.
 In other sites, it's quite common for the name to not even be mentioned at all and there simply be a model id number that determines which model should be shown.
-Often the what you're looking for varies, it might be md_id= on one site, modelid= on another and so on but if you look at several of the URLs it should become apparent what is actually changing when you look at different models.
-Sometimes this can even be a simplified version of her name as it is for instance on the Karup's PC site.
-This is the bit you want!
+Often the what you're looking for varies, it might be md\id= on one site, modelid= on another and so on but if you look at several of the URLs it should become apparent what is actually changing when you look at different models.
+Sometimes this can even be a simplified version of her name as it used to be for instance on the Karup's PC site.